dsoprea/go-geographic-attractor/README.md

 sys	0m0.346s
 ```

 Print with increased verbosity.
-Specifically, this will print the concentric cells that are checked as we move from the smallest cell (longer S2 cell IDs representing smaller, specific cells containing the nearest city to the given coordinates) outwards to larger cells (smaller S2 cell IDs representing larger areas):
+Specifically, this will print the concentric cells that are checked as we move from the smallest cell (with longer S2 cell IDs representing smaller, specific cells containing the nearest city to the given coordinates) outwards to larger cells (with smaller S2 cell IDs representing larger areas):

 ```
 $ $GOPATH/bin/find_nearest_city --latitude 25.648315 --longitude -80.314120 --country-data-filepath countryInfo.txt --city-data-filepath allCountries.zip --verbose